Consider me an accomplice to that success: over the course of a weekend, I watched the entire series — exactly what Netflix hoped would happen.

 So, which is a higher priority for the director: you getting sleep or the perpetuity of his art?

-Yeah, you’re on the wrong end of that one.
+Sometimes you’re on the wrong end of that one.

-We all are, though.
 As below-the-line crew, we’re sometimes treated like grunts in boot camp and the drill sergeant doesn’t care.

 But even if you feel that way, the director will still believe they’re doing God’s work.
 You should be mentally prepared for this.

 A director or a producer may sympathize, apologize, and feel terrible for keeping a crew long past the 10 or 12-hour mark, but like Fincher is saying, they spend way too much money to leave an incomplete project.
-So while you check your watch one more time, you have to at least be aware that you aren’t going home until the director feels like it’s time to go home.
+So while you check your watch one more time, you have to at least be aware that you aren’t going home until the director or producer feels like it’s time to go home.

 In fact, interestingly enough, that scene that you’re talking about, the take we used was four takes before the end.
 And I said, “That was really great.
 I don’t think we’ll get better than that… but I want you to try.”
 And we shot more takes after that and didn’t use them.
 But that was the thing.
 We got it.
 It all worked.